Ilana-Movshovich/Telco-Churn-Analysis/README.md

 ---

 ## 🛠️ Project Highlights
-* **Exploratory Data Analysis**: A comprehensive deep dive into customer demographics, geographical distribution, and service usage patterns.
+* **`Exploratory Data Analysis`**: A comprehensive deep dive into customer demographics, geographical distribution, and service usage patterns.
-* **Churn Overview Dashboard**: A centralized Tableau dashboard providing a high-level view of critical KPIs and churn distribution across various categories like contract type, offer, city, etc.
+* **`Churn Overview Dashboard`**: A centralized Tableau dashboard providing a high-level view of critical KPIs and churn distribution across various categories like contract type, offer, city, etc.
-* **Key Performance Indicators (KPIs)**: Detailed tracking and analysis of Churn Rate, Net Customer Change, QRR, ARPU, and CLTV.
+* **`Key Performance Indicators (KPIs)`**: Detailed tracking and analysis of Churn Rate, Net Customer Change, QRR, ARPU, and CLTV.
-* **Actionable Insights**: Identification of high-risk segments, such as customers on Month-to-Month contracts or those influenced by competitor offers.
+* **`Actionable Insights`**: Identification of high-risk segments, such as customers on Month-to-Month contracts or those influenced by competitor offers.

 ## 📂 Dataset Information

+## 📍 Data Source
+This project utilizes the **Telco Customer Churn dataset**, originally provided by **IBM** via the **Maven Analytics** platform.
+The dataset consists of 7,043 records representing a fictitious telecommunications company in California.

 The analysis is based on multiple datasets reflecting different aspects of customer behavior.
 All raw data files can be found in the [/dataset](./dataset) folder:

 * **demographics.csv**: Personal information such as gender, age, and marital status.